 The IEC 61850 quality type has different levels of detail.
 It is best to think of the value as an ordered list of: validity, detailed quality, source, test, and operator blocked.
 The validity field has four different values: good, invalid, reserved, and questionable.
 The detailed quality consists of several Boolean values: overflow, outOfRange, badReference, oscillatory, failure, oldData (e.g., last known value), inconsistent, inaccurate.
 The source value can have the value of either process or substituted.
 It may only have a value of substituted if the value has been substituted per IEC 61850-7-3.
 A true value of test indicates if the LogicalNode providing the information has a Beh value of test or test/blocked.
-A true value of operator blocked or test/blocked.
+A true value of operator blocked indicates that the logical node providing the information has a Beh value of blocked or test/blocked.